LacunaOmnibus/MontyLacuna/sources/logging.txt

 Logging is performed using Python's core `logging library
 <https://docs.python.org/3.4/library/logging.html>`_.

-Both Request and User log entries will be written to the same logfile, specified in your config file.
-When this logfile starts to get too big, it will be rotated.
-Three backups will be kept, and older backups will be deleted.
+Three separate logfiles will be written to by most scripts:
+    - Request log
+    - User log
+    - Module log

+All log files live in ``ROOT/var/``.

 Log Levels
 ----------